sergiokopplin/indigo/_posts/2017-11-17-pytorch_estimating_model_size.md

 print(total_bits) # 148480
 ```

 Calculating the size of intermediate variables in PyTorch is a bit trickier.
 Since PyTorch uses dynamic computational graphs, the output size of each layer in a network isn't defined *a priori* like it is in "define-and-run" frameworks.
-In order to account for dimensionality changes in a general way that supports even custom layers, we need to actual run a sample through a layer and see how its size changes.
+In order to account for dimensionality changes in a general way that supports even custom layers, we need to actually run a sample through a layer and see how its size changes.
 Here, we'll do that with a dummy variable with the `volatile = True` parameter set to use minimal resources for this probing sojourn.

 ```python
 input_ = Variable(torch.FloatTensor(*self.input_size), volatile=True)